NCBI-Hackathons/chervil/README.md

 CHERVIL builds on an existing pipeline built for HERV detection [RetroSpotter](https://github.com/NCBI-Hackathons/RetroSpotter) and adds on a machine learning component to identify patterns in HERV expression specific to distinct viral infections.

-## Overview Diagram of Workflow
+## How it works

 ![pipeline](images/pipeline.png)

-### RetroSpotter Plus
-* Utilize RetroSpotter to identify differentially expressed HERVs in infected populations
-    + Supply SRA accession numbers for expression dataset of healthy and infection of interest samples
-    + Supply database of HERV sequences of interest
-* Generate HERV1 count dataframe
+At a high level, there are two major phases of the CHIRVEL pipeline.

+The first is the calculation of HERV expression in different populations.
+To do this, we use RetroSpotter and Magic-BLAST to align RNA-seq data to known HERVs to quantify HERV expression.

-* Using [TPOT](https://github.com/EpistasisLab/tpot), apply machine learning to identify HERV expression patterns specific to viral infection.
+The second phase is the automatic development of a machine learning pipeline that uses expression data to predict disease status.
+We accomplish this using [TPOT](https://github.com/EpistasisLab/tpot) to identify HERV expression patterns specific to viral infection.

 ## How to use CHERVIL